14all-agency/shopify-llms-txt-directory/https-www-littlebambinos-co-nz.md

   Updated: 2025-01-28T23:59:40Z
 - [20% Off Connetix* Sale Terms & Conditions](https://www.littlebambinos.co.nz/pages/warehouse-sale-2025): Biggest Annual Connetix Sale Is LIVE T&C's Apply: Prices as marked.
 Cannot be used in conjunction with any other offer.
 Limited time only.
 Sale end...
   Updated: 2025-10-12T22:05:15Z
 - [Welcome10 Discount Details](https://www.littlebambinos.co.nz/pages/welcome10-discount-details): Welcome to Little Bambinos!
 As a new customer, you're eligible for our special Welcome10 discount.
-This discount excludes all Owala and Inkah produ...
+This discount excludes all Owala, Inkah products...
-  Updated: 2025-05-22T23:23:18Z
+  Updated: 2025-11-03T21:06:46Z

 ## Policies